urbit/docs/docs/programming/hoon/mission.md

 ---
 sort: 2
 next: true
-title: Philosophy
+title: Mission
 ---

-# Mission statement
+# Mission

-Hoon is a strict, typed functional language which compiles itself to the Nock VM (whose spec fits on a T-shirt).
+Hoon is a strict, typed functional language which compiles itself to Nock, a combinator interpreter whose spec fits on a T-shirt.

 Hoon's design goal is to support higher-order typed functional programming without category theory, formal logic, or other